CiscoSE/irflow/README.md

 ## Solution Components

 This python project primarily uses the Cisco security APIs to gather threat information and enforce policy.
-Underneath the hood it uses a Flask/Jinja2 framework for UX and TinyDB to store the results of API calls to minimize the number of calls and reduce latency of loading information.
+Underneath the hood it uses a Flask/Jinja2 framework, utilizing the Cisco UI Kit, for UX and TinyDB to store the results of API calls to minimize the number of calls and reduce latency of loading information.

 ## Usage